sw478/multidimensional-sudoku/README.md

 ### sudokuSize

-This is the size of the sudoku, which is calculated as: containerSize ^ n (9^2).
+This is the size of the sudoku, which is calculated as: containerSize ^ n (9^2 = 81).
+It should be clear that a sudoku with dimensions [3, 3] is different from a sudoku with dimensions [3, 3, 1], as the first will have 81 cells while the second will have 729 cells.

 ### span and containers